 Revocable Living Trust

 The main advantage of having a Revocable Living Trust, and having your deeded or titled property placed in the Trust, is that your loved ones may not have to ask a Court’s permission in order to distribute your assets upon your death.
+This is referred to as “avoiding probate.”
 A revocable living trust names you as Trustor (the person creating the trust) and Trustee (the person managing the trust) and allows you to own and manage all of your property as Trustee while you are alive.
 Spouses can be Co-Trustees of their joint revocable living trust.
 When one spouse passes on, the remaining spouse can continue as the sole Trustee.
 When the final Trustor passes on, a successor Trustee named in the Trust document takes over management and distribution of the trust assets in accordance with your instructions stated in the trust’s terms and conditions.
 As long as your deeded or titled property in placed in the trust by said deeds or titles, then those assets will not need to go through probate.

 Special Needs Trusts